devkosal/gpt-panel-app/README.md

 # Text Generator Web App

 This branch follows up on my guide on building a text generation web app with OpenGPT-2 and St. The guide can be found [here](https://medium.com/@devkosal/build-a-text-generator-web-app-in-under-50-lines-of-python-9b63d47edabb).
 Instead of Panel, we try Streamlit.
-Streamlit can not be used outof Jupyter so we have to run ```streamlit run advanced.py``` in order to run our server.
+Streamlit can not be used out of Jupyter so we have to run ```streamlit run basic.py``` in order to run our server.

 ## Requirements
 - Python => 3.7